-The Initial Issues and Options consultation set out the overall vision for future development in the Borough and outlined the key issues under seven broad topics: Spatial Development Strategy, Housing, Employment, Retail, Transport and Infrastructure, Community Development and Landscape Management and Biodiversity.

-Table 5-1 provides a summary of the assessment of each option against the SA objectives.
+The Initial Issues and Options consultation set out the overall vision for future development in the Borough and outlined the key issues under seven broad topics: Spatial Development Strategy; Housing; Employment; Retail; Transport and Infrastructure; Community Development; and Landscape Management and Biodiversity.
+Table 5-1 provides a summary of the different options considered in the paper.